didclab/CClient/doxygen/main-page.md

-One Data Share C++ SDK Documentation
+OneDataShare C++ SDK Documentation
 ====================================

-Welcome to the One Data Share C++ SDK documentation.
+Welcome to the OneDataShare C++ SDK documentation.

 All types are documented in the `One_data_share` namespace.